dbosak01/procs/README.md

-The purpose of the **procs** package is to recreate commonly used SAS® procedures in R.  This version of the package will attempt to simulate PROC FREQ, PROC MEANS, and PROC TTEST.
+The purpose of the **procs** package is to recreate commonly used SAS® procedures in R.  This version of the package will attempt to simulate PROC FREQ, PROC MEANS, PROC TTEST, and PROC REG.
 Subsequent versions of the package will add more statistical procedures.

 The package will also include a conceptual reproduction of PROC TRANSPOSE,